toucansites/website/src/contents/blog/authors/index.md

 ---
-title: Authors
+title: "Explore articles by authors.
+Find your favorite writers"
-description: Browse articles by authors.
+description: "Discover articles by authors and explore content from your favorite writers.
+Find insights and stories tailored to your interests."
 template: blog.authors
 ---